KelvinHere/Java-Chat/README.md

  * Client can send a message, all other clients receive this message
  * Server hosts all clients

+ ## Running

+ * To run the server
+ 	* Run Chat.Runner

+ * To run the Client
+ 	* Chat.Runner Client
+ 	* Chat.Runner Client Billy  (Arguments "Client" & "Name of Client")

  ## Technologies

 - [Java](https://www.java.com/en/) - Language